Axisok/qtccv/README.md

 # QuadTree Compression for ComputerCraft Videos

 ## Sample
-Go on any computercraft machine and run `pastebin run KMRmKTc1` to play Bad Apple on it.
+Go on any ComputerCraft (CC: Tweaked is the only one confirmed to work, earlier versions are probably not going to work) computer and run `pastebin run KMRmKTc1` to play Bad Apple on it.
 If you have a speaker, it'll use it.
 If you have a monitor, it'll also use it.
 It works even on a normal computer since it only uses black and white.

 ## Problem
 Videos are big, like really big.
 ComputerCraft only has 1 MB of space by default.
 I want to play Bad Apple!! on them at a decent resolution.
 I used a QuadTree structure to achieve that.